-- As open as it gets: Since the soul of a town hall meeting is the Q&A session, participants can raise the questions they want and get instant feedback from leaders.
-It proves that leaders are not just faceless decision makers, but human and compassionate.
+- As open as it gets: Since the soul of a business town hall meeting is the Q&A session, participants can raise the questions they want and get instant feedback from leaders.
+It proves that leaders are not just faceless decision-makers, but human and compassionate.

 - Everything is first-hand: Stop the rumour mill at the office by providing first-hand information from management.
 Being as transparent as possible is the best way to ensure no one hears any false information from elsewhere.

 - Employee engagement: A 2018 study found that 70% of U.S. employees were not fully engaged at work, including 19% who were actively disengaged.
 The primary reasons cited are senior management mistrust, poor relationships with the direct manager, and a lack of pride in working for the company.
 Town Hall meetings allow disengaged staff to feel active and consequential in how the company operates, which does wonders for their motivation.